fellesverkstedet/European-ShopBot-installations/README.md

 * Increase chances of Fab Labs and other community workshops making government approved installations
 * Generally lower the threshold for people worldwide to make safe and pedagogic installations of large format milling machines.
 * Avoid doublework in mapping out European rules for shopbot use
 * Develop methods that keep machine operators in contact with the machines.
-Our goal is to help people learn and master tools and technology. [????](https://en.wikipedia.org/wiki/Jinba_ittai) is a Japanese four-character compound describing unity of horse and rider
+Our goal is to help people learn and master tools and technology.
+[Jinba ittai](https://en.wikipedia.org/wiki/Jinba_ittai) is a Japanese four-character compound describing unity of horse and rider

 ![Installation sketch](./img/ShopBot-safety-door-sketch.jpg)